How Does Motorcycle Body Armor Work? Better Advanced Protection for Your Body, Find Out 6 Key Ways.

 About the Author:

 Michael Parrotte started his career in the motorcycle industry by importing AGV Helmets into the North American market.
 He was then appointed the Vice President of AGV Helmets America.
 In total, he worked with AGV Helmets for 25 years.
-Later he acted as a a consultant for KBC Helmets, Vemar Helmets, Suomy Helmets, Marushin Helmets, KYT Helmets, and Sparx Helmets.
+He has also served as a consultant for KBC Helmets, Vemar Helmets, Suomy Helmets, Marushin Helmets, KYT Helmets, and Sparx Helmets.

 In 1985, he founded AGV Sports Group, Inc. with AGV Helmets in Valenza, Italy.
 For over 38 years now, the company has quietly delivered some of the best protective gear for motorcyclists in the world.